Coronavirus Laws: Is Sex Work Banned?

 - self-employed tantric massage, erotic massage, sensual massage and happy ending massage practitioners doing only outcall appointment can operate

-- sex on premises venues (including gay sex saunas) can operate with some restrictions such as a cap of 100 people, and density quotients
+- sex on premises venues (including gay sex saunas) can operate with some restrictions, such as density quotients of one person for every 2 square metres

 Our Submission on Coronavirus and Sex Work